Public Responses to Requests for Information

 Nomis is a service provided by the Office for National Statistics, ONS, to give you free access to the most detailed and up-to-date UK labour market statistics from official sources.
 Information for NWLDC can found via the Local Authority Profile.

-Official Statistics are produced impartially and free from political influence via the following link
+Official Statistics are produced impartially and free from political influence.

 The Act itself does not place restrictions on how the information supplied under it may be used.